-When do you start to feel the pressure of back to school?
+When do you start preparing for back to school shopping?
 For some of us it starts even before summer break begins, while others leave everything to the last minute.
-Whichever camp you’re in, or somewhere in between like most of us, the costs of back to school can be eye watering.
+Whether you’re team plan in advance, team last minute, or somewhere in between like most of us, the costs of back to school can be costly, especially when you have multiple kids.
 Here’s how to do back to school on a budget.

 If you are on a budget it is a good idea to start planning and even shopping as early as possible.
 When you receive the list of supplies that your child needs, think first about what you already have.
 Don’t feel like you have to scramble to the stores immediately but plan your purchases out in advance.